'Modern Family' Actress Rescues NJ Woman During Fainting Spell On Vacation

 John would soon come to learn that she was rescued by "Modern Family" actress Julia Bowen, and her sister Annie, a doctor.

-John, of Oradell, detailed the ordeal on Facebook, calling Bowen and her sister "heroes."
+John, of Oradell, in northern Bergen County, detailed the ordeal on Facebook, calling Bowen and her sister "heroes."

-It was around 7 p.m.
-Aug.
-2, and John was feeling lightheaded and faint, so she sat on a rock and insisted her husband and son keep climbing.
+It was around 7 p.m. that day and John was feeling lightheaded and faint, so she sat on a rock and insisted her husband and son keep climbing.

 "All I remember is sitting there with my head in my hands secure on the rock," she said.
 "Next thing I hear someone with a familiar voice kept asking me questions.